 Related: How to Make Gajar Ka Halwa

 When the Prashad was consumed, they used to touch our feets to seek blessings and give us some gifts.
 Touching feet of tiny girls for blessing sounds kinda awkward, right?
 I’ve got you covered.
 I used to ask the same question to my Granny and she used to tell me, that the people believe that the little girls are Avatar of goddess during these 9 days, and that’s why we seek those little kids’ blessings.

 Today I am sharing my Mom’s Halwa chana poori recipe which she used to make for this Ashtami prasad.
 And you know what, she still invites little girls at home on the Ashtami during every Navaratri.

 It’s really hard to follow all rituals and family traditions these days due to busy lives.
-So I can’t say that I could invite 8 little girls here, but I make this feast for my own little Goddess — Adoria.
-And I find myself so lucky when she shows the fondness and enjoys this food.
+So I can’t say that I could invite 8 little girls here, but I make this feast for my own little Goddess — Little-A. And I find myself so lucky when she shows the fondness and enjoys this food.
 I just remind her that tomorrow is Halwa Chana Poori day and she gets over thrilled.

 So let’s make it. 🙂

 Related: Exotic Pumpkin Tofu Halwa

 - Nayab Chana Masala – Spicy Chickpeas Curry

 How to Make Halwa Chana Poori – Ashtami Prashad (Step-by-step photo instructions)